rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

     # [admin@Laptop:~]
     ```

 ## Step 3: Prep work - Install dependencies and configure both VMs

 1. Set some Variables and push them to each VM

 * We'll pass some environment variables into the VMs that will help with automation
-* We'll also update the PS1 var so we can tell the 2 machines apart when sshed in.
+* We'll also update the PS1 var so we can tell the 2 machines apart when ssh'd in.
 * All of the commands in the following section are run from the Admin Laptop

 ```shell